 APPLICATION PROCEDURE: Apply online at https://uva.wd1.myworkdayjobs.com/UVAJobs and attach a cover letter, curriculum vitae, and the contact information for three individuals who can provide professional reference letters.

-APPLICATION DEADLINE: Review of applications will begin on May 7, 2019, but the position will remain open until filled.
+APPLICATION DEADLINE: Review of applications will begin on October 20, 2020, but the position will remain open until filled.
 The University will perform background checks on all new hires prior to employment.

 This is a one-year appointment; however, the appointment may be renewed for an additional two, one-year increments, contingent upon available funding and satisfactory performance.

 For questions regarding this position, please contact Robert J. Gilliard, Assistant Professor of Chemistry, at firstname.lastname@example.org.